hairypoppins/lightdesk/README.md

 This lists all of the light objects in the current scene.
 The toggle buttons above may be used to filter the list by light type.
 Standard filter and sort-by-name options are also available from the drop-down section at the foot of the list.

-Select a light from the list and click Add Selected to create a new lighting channel and assign the selected light to it.
+Select a light from the list and click Add to create a new lighting channel and assign the selected light to it.
 Optionally, click Add All to quickly create channels for all the lights currently displayed in the light list.
+Click Delete All to delete all current channels, or remove individual channels by clicking the Delete button in their panel headers.

 ![Light selection](channels.png)

 By default, channels appear below Scene Lights, but all panels can be drag-dropped to reorder and collapsed when additional screen space is required.

-Each channel header contains the name of the associated light and a Delete Channel button.
-Note that clicking the Delete Channel button will not delete the associated light, only remove that channel from Lightdesk.
+Each channel header contains the name of the associated light and a Delete button.
+Note that clicking the Delete button only removes the channel from Lightdesk and will not delete the associated light object.

 Operators within each channel are, from left to right: